We all know the importance of volunteers. But can we put a number on the value of their work?

 Now imagine paying $28.54/hour per person for these services on a budget that’s already stretched thin.
 It doesn’t take long to see the impact that volunteers have on a nonprofit’s bottom line.
 Nonprofits can use the value of these hours to encourage people to give of their time by demonstrating this impact.
 They can also use it to recognize those who volunteer above and beyond the norm.

 Placing a dollar value on volunteer work can serve nonprofits in a variety of ways.
 Some people who can’t afford to give financially don’t realize the impact volunteering their services can have.
 This hourly figure provides nonprofits with a powerful way to demonstrate the impact of helping those in need.

 Additionally, this estimated hourly rate can impact financial reporting.
 According to the Financial Accounting Standards Board (FASB), the value of volunteer services can be disclosed in a nonprofit’s financial statements for grant proposals, annual reports and other purposes.
 FASB states that nonmonetary information, such as the number of donated hours or services provided by volunteers, can be helpful in assessing the success and long-term viability of a nonprofit.
 Using this figure, you can put a dollar value on the support you receive in the form of volunteer work.

 So take a few minutes to calculate the monetary impact of volunteers on your organization.
+And check out the map below (courtesy of Independent Sector) with the average value by state.
 While we all agree that their selflessness is priceless, you can indeed put a number on the value of their work!

 All content provided in this article is for informational purposes only.
 Matters discussed in this article are subject to change.
 For up-to-date information on this subject please contact a James Moore professional.
 James Moore will not be held responsible for any claim, loss, damage or inconvenience caused as a result of any information within these pages or any information accessed through this site.